 1. Don’t cover your mouth with your hand when you sneeze

 My favorite destroyers of unhealthy wives’ tales The Mythbusters showed us that not only is your hand an ineffective sneeze stopper, it’s also a health liability.
 A germy sneezed-upon hand is one of the most effective vectors for infectious diseases and therefore a terrible option to muffle a sneeze.
-While the Mythbusters concluded that it’s best to sneeze into your elbow, I prefer the sneeze into your shirt or jacket method because it captures more of the foul ejecta.
+While the Mythbusters concluded (suboptimally I might add) that it’s best to sneeze into your elbow, I’m in the sneeze into your shirt or jacket camp, because it captures more of the foul ejecta.

 Unfortunately this potentially life saving health knowledge goes against decades of moms and dads telling us to cover our mouths (with our hands) when we sneeze.
 How can we combat this deadly misinformation?
 Pop culture to the rescue.